thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 4. Use `IasCable` to create the scaffolding for a `IasCable` project
 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
 6. Depending on the container runtime you are going to use on your computer, you maybe have copy the project inside the running container because of access right restrictions.
 Because the project folder is mapped as a volume to the project.
+7. Apply the Terraform modules to create environment in IBM Cloud and backup Terraform configuration
+8. Destroy the environment on IBM Cloud

+## 2. Identify the needed `Software Everywhere` Terraform modules for the target outline

-Let us first verify with modules we are going to use for own custom `BOM`.
-This contains two topics first the initial `GitOps` configuration and second the setup a cloud infrastructure.
+Let us first define which `Software Everywhere` terrafrom modules we are going to use for own custom `BOM`.

+We have to major areas for our modules:

+1. `Configuration for GitOps related`
+2. `Setup the IBM Cloud infrastructure`.

-* Configuration for GitOps related
+### 1. Configuration for GitOps related

     * IBM OpenShift login [ocp-login](https://github.com/cloud-native-toolkit/terraform-ocp-login) - login to existing OpenShift cluster
     * GitOps repo [gitops-repo](https://github.com/cloud-native-toolkit/terraform-tools-gitops) - creates the GitOps Repo